-Of 3,841 stocks and exchange-traded funds in my analytical universe, 39 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 29 to the upside and 10 to the downside.
+Of 1,393 stocks and exchange-traded funds in my analytical universe, 28 broke beyond their 20-day price channels, 26 to the upside and two to the downside.

-Two small-cap major-exchange symbols survived initial screening, both having broken out to the upside.
+Four symbols survived initial screening, all having broken out to the upside.

-I shall do further analysis of the surviving symbols on Wednesday, June 11.
+I shall do further analysis on Wednesday, Nov.
+12.